dcapwell/scala-tour/Traits.md

                      ^
 ```

 So when picking self vs extends, ask yourself is the functionality being added needed for almost all instances?
+Is the functionality a product of the type or just a utility?
 Do you own the implementation?
 Are there conflicting functionalities that you want to define?